onap/modeling-modelspec/docs/refspec/ecomp/TD/TD.rst

 Party
 -----

-*Package in package 'ECOMP Class Model'*
+*Package in package 'ONAP Class Model'*

 Reflecting on the Zachman fundamental five questions of who, where, when, why, and what, the party concept covers the who.